edemocracy/ekklesia-voting/README.md

    run_dev
    ```

-Run `help` to see all commonly used dev shell commands
+Run `dev_help` to see all commonly used dev shell commands

 ## License